robertofazio/ofxMongo/README.md

 # Including ofxMongo

-Create a new project with PG (Project Generator), and open the project file in your IDE.
+Create a new project with PG (Project Generator) and add ofxMongo.
+Open the project file in your IDE.

 Inside your ofApp.h you will need to include: